-We are pleased to announce a partnership between the Stanford Martin Luther King, Jr. Research and Education Institute and Springmatter.org.
+We are pleased to announce a partnership between the The Martin Luther King, Jr. Research and Education Institute and Springmatter.
 The partnership will result in educational materials, workshops, and resources to expand the scope of the Liberation Curriculum.
-Plans are being made to formally launch this partnership on the 50th anniversary of the assassination of Dr. King, April 4th, 2018.

 Dr. Carson emphasized, “The success of democracy itself depends on the ability of the populace to understand and make decisions that have life and death implications, not just in one country, but the world over.
 Democracy and diversity are still a work in progress.”